What You Should Know About Bank Fees

 Other fees apply to the checking features.
 Fee-free ATM access applies to in-network ATMs only.
 For out-of-network ATMs and bank tellers a $2.50 fee will apply, plus any additional fee that the owner or bank may charge.
 Please see the Deposit Account Agreement for details.

-Cash Account is offered by Wealthfront Brokerage LLC (“Wealthfront Brokerage”), a member of FINRA/SIPC.
+Cash Account and Autopilot are offered by Wealthfront Brokerage LLC (“Wealthfront Brokerage”), a member of FINRA/SIPC.
 Neither Wealthfront Brokerage nor any of its affiliates are a bank, and Cash Account is not a checking or savings account.
 We convey funds to institutions accepting and maintaining deposits.
 Investment management and advisory services are provided by Wealthfront Advisers LLC (“Wealthfront Advisers”), an SEC registered investment adviser, and financial planning tools are provided by Wealthfront Software LLC (“Wealthfront”).

 Nothing in this communication should be construed as tax advice, a solicitation or offer, or recommendation, to buy or sell any security.
 Any links provided to other server sites are offered as a matter of convenience and are not intended to imply that Wealthfront Advisers or its affiliates endorses, sponsors, promotes and/or is affiliated with the owners of or participants in those sites, or endorses any information contained on those sites, unless expressly stated otherwise.